YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

  structures, α-helix, β-sheet and turns.
 But there are also other patterns like Polyproline II (PPII) which are less frequent and less studied.
-Although we know there existence since the 50's they were thought to be only present in fibrous proteins and in low frequencies [].
-Since then, severals studies have shown that PPII are also present in globular proteins and that they can be present even without proline in them [].
+Although we know there existence since the 50's they were thought to be only present in fibrous proteins and in low frequencies^**2,9**.
+Since then, severals studies have shown that PPII are also present in globular proteins and that they can be present even without proline in them^**1**.
 They can play a main role for interactions between proteins and there flexibility is one of their interesting trait.
-What is most surprising about them is that unlike other regular secondary structures they don't seem to have stabilizing interactions (**fig. 1**) [].
+What is most surprising about them is that unlike other regular secondary structures they don't seem to have stabilizing interactions (**1,fig. 1**) .
 However there is no gold standard prediction yet for there assignment and they are still understudied.
-For this project we built a MySQL database containing secondary structure predictions made from 2 prediction tools (DSSP and PROSS) [].
+For this project we built a MySQL database containing secondary structure predictions made from 2 prediction tools (DSSP and PROSS)^**6,10**.
 The database is accessible through a web interface designed with the **Python^14** framework Django.
  Thanks to our website, a user can search for any PDB stored into the database